The Best of Bristol: A Guide to the Old City and its Brilliant Pubs

 Places to stop along the way

 There are dozens of fabulous independent food and drink stops along the way.
-There are restaurants, brewpubs, traditional pubs, craft beer bars and even a cider boat.
+There are restaurants, brewpubs, traditional pubs, craft beer bars, coffee shops and even both a gin and a cider boat.

 You may want to look inside the cathedral or around St Nicholas indoor markets.
-There are also two parks along the way that you can spend some time relaxing in.
+There are also three parks along the way that you can spend some time relaxing in.

 Best time of day

-The tour is best taken in the afternoons or early evenings, while there is still some daylight.
+The tour is best taken in the afternoons or early evenings, while most places you pass are open and there is still some daylight.

 Check Bristol Cathedral website for their latest opening hours if you want to look inside.
 St Nicholas Market is usually open 9.30-5pm Monday- Saturday.